raphael-group/hierarchical-hotnet/README.md

     sh examples/example_commands_parallel.sh

-It is straightforward to modify the above scripts to run Hierarchical HotNet on a compute cluster.
+We hightly recommend running Hierarchical HotNet in parallel.
+It should straightforward to modify the above scripts to run Hierarchical HotNet on a compute cluster.

 Use
 ----------------